Lam2026/LaboratoryReport/README.md

 #### Effects of the parameter change on accuracy, processing speed and robustness

 I. Accuracy.
-Two shape tips can be observed in the bottom right corner of the trajectory in Set A corresponding to the presence of tall building while the accuracy of Set D near the tall building (located near the bottom right corner) performs better than Set A. For the remaining proportion of the trajectory plots, both Set A and Set D has a relative high accuracy in open street environment and a small degraded accuracy for the environments with medium-height buildings and narrow streets.
-However, the accuracy of Set D in the wide street is worse than Set A.
+For the trajectory in the straight-line wide street section, the trajectory in Set D is more close to a straight-line trajectory than Set A, implying that Set D is more accurate than Set A in this section.
+For the other sections, no observable accuracy differences between Set A and Set D.

 II.
 Processing Speed.
 There is no significant change in computation time in processing Set A and Set D.

 III.
 Robustness.
-The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set D. However, shape chances can hardly be observed in E-W plot and N-S plot for Set D while shape changes can be observed between 06:51 and 06:52 in Set A. However, shape changes in u-D plot can be observed in both Set A and Set D. Therefore, Set D has a slightly better robustness than Set A.
+The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set D, which implies that both sets display similar robustness.

 ### 1.6 Set E